tritonJS826/masters-way/mw-survey/apiAutogenerated/survey/docs/SchemasPostSurveyLookingForMentorPayload.md

 ### NewSchemasPostSurveyLookingForMentorPayload

-`func NewSchemasPostSurveyLookingForMentorPayload(currentExperience string, isHandled bool, mentorDescription string, skillsToLearn string, userEmail string, ) *SchemasPostSurveyLookingForMentorPayload`
+`func NewSchemasPostSurveyLookingForMentorPayload(currentExperience string, mentorDescription string, skillsToLearn string, userEmail string, ) *SchemasPostSurveyLookingForMentorPayload`

 NewSchemasPostSurveyLookingForMentorPayload instantiates a new SchemasPostSurveyLookingForMentorPayload object This constructor will assign default values to properties that have it defined,